GunnJerkens/wp-boilerplate/README.md

 content directory houses themes and plugins.
 The Shared directory is where all uploaded files (via the WordPress backend) are stored.

+***After the init script completes make sure to login into the admin panel and activate the GJ-Boilerplate theme and installed plugins.***

 ### grunt
 wp-boilerplate uses Grunt to compress Javascript files and run Compass.
 Run `npm install` from the root directory to install node dependencies, then run